 Schedule

-Seminars are held at 1 p.m. and via Zoom.
-Lunch boxes will be provided to the first 30 people that register for in-person participants.
+Seminars are held in-person at 1 p.m. and via Zoom.
+Lunch boxes will be provided to the first 30 people who register for in-person participants.
 The talks will be also be live streamed via Zoom for online participants.

 Previous seminars